ForgeFlow/ras/README.md

         iface wlan0 inet dhcp
             wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

     *There is the possibility of fixing the IP (static) so it is easier to find.
-See at https://medium.com/@DavidMaitland/raspberry-pi-zero-headless-setup-92fb72daf88d for more details.
+See https://medium.com/@DavidMaitland/raspberry-pi-zero-headless-setup-92fb72daf88d for more details.

 13. Unmount the partitions and eject the SD card.